My child’s cancer

 An introduction to multidisciplinary teams (MDTs) and what they do.

 How advances in childhood cancer treatments have improved survival rates.

-Diagnosis and tests for cancer in children
+Cancer diagnosis and tests for children

 Testing your child's symptoms and diagnosis.